PSC register requirements

 - Any trust or firm which meets any of 1 – 4.

-An individual or entity will have “control” if they have the power to direct the business’s policies or activities.
-So, an individual or entity exercising “significant influence” will be able to ensure that particular policies or activities are executed.
+A person will have “control” if it has the power to direct the business’s policies or activities.
+So, a person exercising “significant influence” must be able to ensure that particular policies or activities are executed.
+It is often necessary to review shareholder agreements, investment agreements and practices to determine significant control.

 - Their service address;